 We’ve chosen this odd result set because of the multiple data types in the SalesOrderDetail table.
 These data types provide an opportunity to highlight some of the solutions to difficulties with mapping these data types in the Execute SQL Task that we’ve been helping folks with since the first release of SSIS.

-[Execute SQL Task] Error: An error occurred while assigning a value to variable
+[Execute SQL Task] Error: An error occurred while assigning a value to a variable

 differs from the current variable type.
 Variables may not change type during